DevTools for Alpine.js

 It should!
 I haven't tested every edge case yet, but full support is planned.
 If you run into issues, just let me know and I'll fix them.

-Only anonymous usage info and crash reports, from inside the extension only, so I can fix bugs.
-It doesn’t touch or track anything on the sites you're working on.
+Only anonymous usage info and crash reports, from inside the extension only, so I can fix bugs and improve the product.
+It doesn't touch or track anything on the sites you're working on.

 Plenty of options: